hsmork/glacier-upload/README.md

 # glacier-upload

 Utility to simplify multipart uploads to AWS Glacier.
-Useful since the AWS CLI command `aws glacier upload ...` handles a maximum file size of 4 GB, beyond which multipart uploads are required, and managing multipart uploads manually is tedious.
+Useful since the AWS CLI command `aws glacier upload-archive` handles a maximum file size of 4 GB, beyond which multipart uploads are required, and managing multipart uploads manually is tedious.

 Basically a wrapper around the `MultipartUpload` resource from boto3.

+## Prerequisites
+- An AWS account where you have already created the Glacier vaults you will use
+- Python 3
+- Some other dependencies, install with `pip install -r requirements.txt`

 ## Usage
 `python glacier-upload.py [-h] [-v] [-d DESC] [-s SIZE] vault file`